linkcd/travel-agentcore/README.md

 ---

 ### [03.
 MCP Server with AgentCore](./03_host_mcp_server/)
-**Model Context Protocol (MCP) server deployment with Entra ID authentication**
+**Build and deploy Model Context Protocol (MCP) server with AgentCore Runtime**

-Deploy a weather MCP server using Amazon Bedrock AgentCore Runtime with Microsoft Entra ID authentication.
+Deploy a dummy weather MCP server using Amazon Bedrock AgentCore Runtime, with Microsoft Entra ID authentication.
 This example demonstrates:
 - MCP server implementation with FastMCP
-- AgentCore Runtime as MCP protocol host
+- Deploy it with AgentCore Runtime as MCP protocol host
-- OAuth2 authentication with Entra ID
+- OAuth2 authentication with Entra ID for inbound access
-- Sample code of Device Code flow for token generation
+- Sample code of Device Code flow for token generation and testing

 **Key Technologies:** MCP Protocol, FastMCP, AgentCore Runtime, Microsoft Entra ID